renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/container/embed-in-dockerfile.md

 # Embed in Dockerfile

-Scan your image as part of the build process by embedding Trivy in the Dockerfile.
+Scan your image as part of the build process by embedding Vul in the Dockerfile.
 This approach can be used to update Dockerfiles currently using Aqua’s [Microscanner][microscanner].